 BUS 491 Small Business Study

-Applied small business study with another student under the guidance of a member of the CBE.
+Applied small business study with another student under the guidance of a member of the Department of Business.
 Studies will examine current issues and problems for small businesses.
 Actual business clients will be utilized according to availability.
-Practical training for students to apply and to supplement their academic theory and preparation in addressing real-life business problems.
-Prerequisites: major in Center for Business and Economics and junior or senior standing with a cumulative grade-point average of 2.5 or better.
-Fall Term, Evening.
+Practical training for students to apply and to supplement their academic theory and preparations in addressing real-life business problems.

 BUS 492/292 Independent Study

 For senior students who wish to pursue additional study of topics developed in other business courses.
 The precise format is determined by the nature of the topic, student ability and the instructor with the approval of the director.
 A limited number of students are accepted on the basis of academic grade-point average, faculty recommendation, professional progress and demonstrated interest.
 Repeatable under special circumstances to a maximum credit of two courses.
-Prerequisites: major within Center for Business and Economics, senior standing and consent of the director.
+Prerequisites: major within the Department of Business, senior standing and consent of the chair.
 Upon request.

 BUS 495 Honors Independent Research